Algebraization of Mochizuki's anabelian variation of ring structures, perfectoid geometry and formal groups: Introduction

-The idea, which I elaborate here, occurred to me in a recent lecture by Michael Hopkins at the Arizona Winter School (2019).
-In one of his lectures, Hopkins narrated an anecdote about Daniel Quillen's discovery of the role of formal groups in topological cohomology theories: in particular Quillen's assertion (to Hopkins) that ``as addition rule for Chern classes fails to hold, it must therefore fail in worst possible way--namely by means of a formal group'' (I am paraphrasing both Hopkins and Quillen here).
+I began thinking of this question in Kyoto (Spring 2018).
+The idea, which I elaborate here, occurred to me in a lecture by Michael Hopkins at the Arizona Winter School (2019).
+In one of his lectures, Hopkins narrated an anecdote about Daniel Quillen's discovery (\cite{quillen69}) of the role of formal groups in topological cohomology theories: in particular Quillen's assertion (to Hopkins) that ``as addition rule for Chern classes fails to hold, it must therefore fail in the worst possible way--namely by means of a formal group'' (I am paraphrasing both Hopkins and Quillen here).